 Traditional M.S. programs serve to train students for careers in academic research.
-However, the skills required in both large and small biomedical industries require proficiency in modern laboratory techniques, as well as an understanding of the industrial environment and the process of product development.
+However, the skills required in both large and small biomedical industries require more than proficiency in modern laboratory techniques.
+Today's biomedical careers require leadership, communication, ethics, and management skills, as well as an understanding of the industrial environment and the process of product development.

 The Duquesne Difference

 Students entering the program will be required to take courses in biology and chemistry, as well as four additional courses in biotechnology.
-The remainder of the 30 credits required for graduation will be filled with electives from the Bayer School graduate program and the Donahue Graduate School of Business.
+The remainder of the 30 credits required for graduation will be filled with electives from the Bayer School graduate program, the Palumbo-Donahue Graduate School of Business, and the School of Law (Intellectual Property Law).
 Courses will be selected to provide students with a customized program directed at their specialty and specific industry requirements.

 The M.S. in Biotechnology is designed to be completed in two years, with a minimum of 6 credit hours during the fall and spring semesters.
-The remaining coursework is completed during the summer term between years one and two.
-The courses are offered in the evening for the convenience of working students.
+The remaining coursework can be completed during the summer term between years one and two.
+Courses are offered in the evening and online for the convenience of working students.